 Bhishna Bajracharya, Associate Professor of Urban Planning, Bond University , QLD

-Dr Bhishna Bajracharya is an Associate Professor of Urban Planning in the Institute of Sustainable Development and Architecture (ISDA), Bond University at Gold Coast.
-He is currently the Director of Bond University's Centre for Sustainable Healthy Communities which conducts collaborative interdisciplinary research on sustainable and healthy living.
+Dr Bhishna Bajracharya is an Associate Professor of Urban Planning in the Faculty of Society & Design, Bond University at Gold Coast.
 He has previously taught in the urban planning program at the Queensland University of Technology (QUT) for more than ten years.
 He also worked as a post-doctoral fellow at the Research School of Social Sciences, Australian National University from 1994 to 1996.
 He completed his PhD and Masters in Urban Planning degrees from the University of Hawaii and Bachelor of Architecture degree from the School of Planning and Architecture, Delhi.

 Dr Bajracharya has carried out research in sustainable urban development on topics such as active and healthy living, master planned communities, transit oriented development, knowledge-based regional economy, sustainable campuses and disaster management.
 Dr Bajracharya together with academics from QUT's Creative Industry faculty has received an Australian Research Council (ARC) Linkage grant on the use of community narratives and new media in urban planning.
 He has also worked on a collaborative research grant from Emergency Queensland on the role of local government in disaster management.